frame-lang/frame-docs/getting_started/basics.rst

 Lists
 -----

-Frame does not (yet) have any genernal list or array syntax.
-Instead, Frame only supports *parameter lists* for subroutine and event handlers.
+Frame does not (yet) have any general list or array syntax.
+Instead, Frame only supports *parameter lists* for subroutines and event handlers.

 Frame uses square brackets to denote parameter lists: